tooqk4u/E-commerce-Back-End/README.md

 ![MySQL](https://img.shields.io/badge/mysql-%2300f.svg?&style=for-the-badge&logo=mysql&logoColor=white)

 This is a back end database using Sequelize to interact with a MySQL database.
-Take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.
+This application utilizes Express.js API and configures it to use Sequelize to interact with a MySQL database.
 This is for a e-commerce application environment.
 There is no front-end code nor a deployed site as this is only the database and routes logic.

 ### Screenshot
 ![Project Screenshot](./images/Capture.PNG)